humblebeeai/module-python-template/{{cookiecutter.project_slug}}/docs/dev/file-structure.md

 |   └── ...
-├── __init__.py             # Initialize the whole project as a python module to import from other modules ├── .editorconfig           # Editor configuration for consistent coding styles for different editors ├── .env.example            # Example environment variables file ├── .gitignore              # Files and directories to be ignored by git (e.g. data, models, results, etc...)
+├── __init__.py             # Initialize the whole project as a python module to import from other modules ├── .editorconfig           # Editor configuration for consistent coding styles for different editors ├── .env                    # Environment variables file (SHOULD NOT BE COMMITTED TO REPOSITORY) ├── .env.example            # Example environment variables file ├── .gitignore              # Files and directories to be ignored by git (e.g. data, models, results, etc...)
 ├── .markdownlint.json      # Markdown linting rules